-MOFs are interesting due to potential applications in catalysis, environmental remediation, and energy.^{1,2} In particular, as a result of a U.S. Department of Energy initiative to promote hydrogen fuel applications, gas adsorption in MOFs has been thoroughly studied.^{3,4} However, studies of MOFs as catalysts and as ingredients in modern metamaterials are proliferating rapidly.
-Our interest in MOFs initially began as we sought to use them as a physical template for making conjugated polymer materials with nanoscale structure.
-We originally stumbled upon the direct reaction between HKUST-1 and thiophenes as part of that project,5 in which we combined monomers with HKUST-1 and observed a visible reaction marked by color change and heat evolution.
-Several groups, including Uemura^{6-8} and coworkers, have made composites in which MOF pores contain conjugated polymers.
+Several groups, including Uemura6-8 and coworkers, have made composites in which MOF pores contain conjugated polymers.
 The most common approach works by soaking monomers into a MOF and crosslinking the entrapped monomer units by application of an external oxidizer.
-As of the present date, a few reports have described direct reactions between a nanoporous structure and monomers.^{6,9,10} To the best of our knowledge, though, our 2019 report was the first in which a "core-shell" structure was reported, with the conjugated polymer PEDOT forming primarily on the surface of the MOF.
-Core-shell structures involving MOFs have many potential uses, including controlled-release applications and stabilization of the MOF lattice structure.^{11,12} Our goal in this study was to improve our control over the MOF/monomer reaction, and develop the capacity to choose a "filled" or a "core-shell" structure by selecting the reaction conditions.
-In this report. we describe our principal finding that two monomers, 3,4-ethylenedioxythiophene (EDOT) and 3-methoxythiophene (3MOT), can be induced to form either a core-shell structure or a filled composite by changing reaction conditions.
+As of the present date, a few reports have described direct reactions between a nanoporous structure and monomers.
+To the best of our knowledge, though, our 2019 report was the first in which a "core-shell" structure was reported, with the conjugated polymer PEDOT forming primarily on the surface of the MOF.
+Core-shell structures involving MOFs have many potential uses, including controlled-release applications and stabilization of the MOF lattice structure.
+11,12 Our goal in the present study was to improve our control over the MOF/monomer reaction, and develop the capacity to choose a "filled" or a "core-shell" structure by selecting the reaction conditions.
+In this report, we describe our principal finding that two monomers, 3,4-ethylenedioxythiophene (EDOT) and 3-methoxythiophene (3MOT), can be induced to form either a core-shell structure or a filled composite by direct reaction with the MOF HKUST-1 by changing reaction conditions.
 These electron-rich arenes form a core-shell coating on the surface of HKUST-1 crystals in the neat liquid form, but can be loaded into the pores of HKUST-1 without reaction as a solution in hexanes.
 Heating the monomer-loaded MOF in air yields a polythiophene-filled composite framework without visible signs of surface-bound polymer.
 We believe that this finding will enable the creation of new architectures based on the combination of conjugated polymers and redox-active MOFs.